-- 1. To build the application on Solaris use gmake; on Windows run the compile.bat batch program. - 2.
-Register the Naming Service by entering the following command:
+- 1. To build the application on Solaris use gmake; on Windows run the compile.bat batch program. - Register the Naming Service by entering the following command:

 '''

-putit -j NS -jdk2 -- -Xbootclasspath:/opt/iona/
+putit -j NS -jdk2 --

-lib/OrbixNames.jar:/opt/iona/lib/OrbixWeb.jar/:/

-opt/iona/tools/jre/lib/rt.jar
+-Xbootclasspath/p:/opt/microfocus/lib/OrbixNames.jar:/o

+pt/microfocus/lib/OrbixWeb.jar

 "IE.Iona.OrbixWeb.CosNaming.NS"

 '''

-3. Register the Staff server by entering the following command:

-putit -j Staff namesStaff.javaserver1

-- 4. Start the Java server by running the javaserver1 script on Solaris or javaserver1.bat on Windows.
+- 3. Register the Staff server by entering the following command: putit -j Staff namesStaff.javaserver1 - 4.
+Start the Java server by running the javaserver1 script on Solaris or javaserver1.bat on Windows.
 This launches the Naming Service and populates it with names. - 5.
 Start the Java client by running the javaclient1 script on Solaris or javaclient1.bat on platforms.
 This establishes a connection with the Naming Service and resolves the names bound by the Java server.

-Note: The -xbootclasspath flag is used for jdkl.2, as it prevenst the jre from reading the CORBA Naming Service provided with the jre.
+The -Xbootclasspath flag is used to prevent the jre from reading the CORBA Naming Service provided with the jre.
 The -jdk2 flag is only required if an ORB.properties file has not been added to the jre.